-[TR_SOMEIP_00034] [The Message ID is a 32 Bit identifier that is used to dispatch the RPC call to a method of an application and to identify a notification.
-The Message ID has to uniquely identify a method.]
+[TR_SOMEIP_00034] [The Message ID is a 32 Bit identifier that is used to dispatch the RPC call to a method of an application and to identify an event.
+The Message ID has to uniquely identify a method or event of a service.]

-[TR_SOMEIP_00035] The assignment of the Message ID is up to the user; however, the Message ID has to be unique for the whole system (i.e. the vehicle).
+[TR_SOMEIP_00035] [The assignment of the Message ID is up to the user; however, the Message ID has to be unique for the whole system (i.e. the vehicle).
 The Message ID can be best compared to a CAN ID and should be handled with a comparable process.
-The next section describes how structure the Message IDs in order to ease the organization of Message IDs.
+The next section describes how structure the Message IDs in order to ease the organization of Message IDs.]